 Kayleigh O’Connor is the Director of Operations for inbound.co.uk, one of the agencies behind the Fitness Network.
-Alongside this role Kayleigh is also a professional actress, keen crossfitter and fitness blogger.
+Alongside this role Kayleigh is also a professional actress, the founder of Good Grief, a keen crossfitter and fitness blogger.
 It was this background that led to her fascination with influencer marketing, the fastest growing area of marketing throughout the fitness world.

 We spoke with Kayleigh to learn about: